sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

       * `Performance mode toggle key`

       * `Previous preset key`

       * `Next preset key`

----

 2. `Preset transition duration`:

     * This setting allows you to change the transition between preset files, counted in milliseconds.
 Remember, 1 second equals 1000 milliseconds!

----

 3. `Input processing`:

     * This setting lets users change the default behavior of ReShade's input control:

       * `Pass on all input` - Allows your game to also receive inputs from your keyboard and mouse, regardless of where they are on the game window.

       * `Block input when cursor is on overlay` - Allows the game to receive inputs from your keyboard and mouse only when they are off of the ReShade UI.

       * `Block all input when overlay is visible` (default option) - Disallows the game to receive all inputs from your keyboard and mouse when the ReShade overlay is active.

----

 4. `Start-up preset`:

     * This argument allows ReShade to utilize a preset to use once your game has started.
 By default, ReShade loads the last used preset from the user.
 You can change this behavior by defining a preset file path.
-By default, this argument will be blank - as it requires a user to specify what preset they want started.

----

 5. `Effect...` and `Texture search paths`:

     * These settings allow you to specify where ReShade should look for shader files.
 You can add multiple directories, and ReShade will search all of them when looking for shaders.

-The default options are:
+    * The default options are:

       * `Effect search paths` - `.\ReShade-Shaders\Shaders\**`

       * `Texture search paths` - `.\ReShade-Shaders\Textures\**`

----

 6. `Load only enabled effects`:

-  * This option ensures that only the options selected in your current ReShade preset are loaded.
+    * This option ensures that only the shaders enabled in your current ReShade preset are loaded.
 It can prevent issues with conflicting files/techniques from other shaders and reduce the compile time needed at the start of ReShade.

----

 7. `Clear effect cache`:

     * This option allows you to clear the cache for the compiled shaders in ReShade.
 It can be useful for resolving issues with shaders.

 </details>